 Truck lifts are also known as loading platforms.
 They are commonly used lifting devices that are fitted to vans and trucks.
 Truck lifts are metal platforms that allow goods to be unloaded and loaded.
-Often, the objects they carry are of high weight and large size.
+Often, the objects they carry are of considerable weight and size.
 They are usually made of robust metal alloys.
 This makes them resistant to potential mechanical damage.
-They usually have a hydraulic drive that is mounted on the vehicle.
+They usually have a hydraulic drive that is fitted to the vehicle.

 Car lifts are equipment subject to technical supervision.
 Exceptions are those used to transport goods with a load capacity of less than 250 kg.
 A simplified form of supervision is applied to them.
-They do not need to be registered with the Technical Inspection Office.
+They do not have to be registered with the Office of Technical Inspection.
 However, they must be maintained by suitably qualified persons.

 Most frequent faults

 Some of the most common loading lift faults include: